sileola/Project-7/Project7.md

 Configure access to NFS for clients within the same subnet

-Using a text edior live Vim;
+Using a text edTior liKe Vim;

 `sudo vi /etc/exports`